 In "Creatures of Light," visitors will move through a series of re-created environments, from the familiar to the extreme, to explore the diversity of organisms that glow and how they do it; discover the variety of ways in which light is used to attract a mate, lure unsuspecting prey, or defend against a predator; and learn how, where, and why scientists study this amazing natural phenomenon.

 THANK YOU TO OUR SPONSORS

-The museum gratefully acknowledges our exhibition presenting sponsor, PNC, with additional sponsorship by the Corporate Visionary Society Council.
+The museum gratefully acknowledges our exhibition sponsors, PNC, UnityPoint Health, OSF Healthcare, and the Corporate Visionary Society Council

 Creatures of Light: Nature's Bioluminescence is organized by the American Museum of Natural History, New York, in collaboration with the Canadian Museum of Nature, Ottawa, Canada, and The Field Museum, Chicago.